 parameters.
 Component specific parameters would be the resistance of a

-resistor, the viscosity of the grease of a gear, the rate of actions of
+resistor, the viscosity of the grease of a gear, the # of actions / h

 a switch, and so on, while global parameters would be ambient